trymtv/IT1901-Barkeep/BarKeep/readme.md

 Under core there is a module named database that takes care of all the storage.

 This because the data the app is using has a lot of relations to be managed and we decided to use a database as a solution.
-This also makes it easier to expand to use an ORM in the future as well to extend it to interface with a rest api.

 The app itself is using "implicite storage" because the user never has to manage big sets of data.
 This gives a better sence of "flow" and makes it easier to manage the userdata when the user should be able to log in and see its own data.

-There is also a json module that is not being used at this time because it could be used at a later date for storing local data that is particular to the device such as settings.

 ## FxGUI